CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Methods

 \subsection{Cooperative Contrastive Objective}

-Unsupervised contrastive learning has been demonstrated successful in image domain~\citep{he2020momentum,tian2019contrastive,NEURIPS2020_70feb62b,NEURIPS2020_f3ada80d,wang2020DenseCL} and indoor-scene point clouds~\citep{xie2020pointcontrast,hou2021exploring,liu2020p4contrast}.
+Unsupervised contrastive learning has been demonstrated successful in image domain~\citep{he2020momentum,tian2019contrastive} and indoor-scene point clouds~\citep{xie2020pointcontrast}.
 However, when it turns to outdoor-scene LiDAR point clouds, building adequate views, which share common semantics while differing enough, for contrastive learning is difficult.
 To tackle this challenge, we utilize a recently released vehicle-infrastructure-cooperation dataset called DAIR-V2X~\citep{yu2022dairv2x} and use vehicle-side point clouds and fusion point clouds as views for contrastive representation learning.
-The loss is defined as follows:
+Views built in this way differ a lot because they are captured at different positions and they share enough information because they are captured at the same timestamp.
+More details about view building in contrastive learning can be found in Appendix \ref{appendix: view in contrastive learning}.